Controversy has swirled around the prostate-specific antigen (PSA) test for years now.

 The bottom line?
 We may be better off than we were a decade ago in the fight against prostate cancer—but there are still way too many men out there whose lives are being ruined for no good reason.

-Still, any progress is good progress.
-And hopefully, with these new testing options, we’re that much closer to getting it right every single time.
+But hopefully, with these new testing options, we’re that much closer to getting it right more often than not.

-P.S.
-I also reveal a real secret weapon in the war on prostate cancer in the June 2018 issue of my monthly newsletter, Logical Health Alternatives (“REVEALED: The real facts behind the latest “prostate panic”).
-Subscribers have access to this and all of my past content in the archives.
-So if you haven’t already, consider becoming one today.
+To learn more about how to defend yourself against prostate cancer, check out the June 2018 issue of my monthly newsletter, Logical Health Alternatives (“REVEALED: The real facts behind the latest ‘prostate panic'”).
+So if you haven’t already, consider becoming a subscriber.
 Click here now!

 “Beyond PSA: New Prostate Cancer Screening Options.”
 Medscape Medical News, 08/07/2020. (medscape.com/viewarticle/935323)